Garofanos in America

 What is your favorite image from your book and why?

-I love the image I took of my daughter sitting on my husbands shoulders (above left).
+I love the image I took of my daughter sitting on my husbands shoulders (above right).
 They are standing in front of a very rundown house we rented in New Orleans; she is holding our cat, and our dog is staring off.
 It reminds me of a Dorothea Lange photo, with my shoeless unsmiling daughter, but somehow the pets give it an air of absurdity.
 It reminds me what a circus our lives were for a couple of years!

 What is your favorite story behind an image in your book?

-There is a picture of my husband sitting at a picnic table (above right).
+There is a picture of my husband sitting at a picnic table (above left).
 We were camping near Hot Springs Arkansas and he is trying to get some work done while everyone around him (including his family) was busy enjoying some outdoor recreation.
 With his laptop and his work clutter, he was already standing out from the crowd.
 But what makes me laugh every time I see this picture is the jolly little vest our kitten is wearing!
 Like any small cat, ours was active and curious.
 We were worried she would wander off, so I hastily constructed a harness for her out of odds and ends from the car.
 To add to the spectacle, our elderly dog is wearing an evaporative cooling vest, because she tended to overheat.
 I could only imagine what our fellow campers made of this!